cnord/doc-gsm-devices/eng/mini/06-07-05-config-misc-arm-disarm.md

 **Disable arming when no IP communication with the Security Center is available**

-If this parameter is set, the device cannot be armed if there is no GPRS or Ethernet communication.
+If this parameter is set, the device cannot be armed if there is no GPRS communication.

 **Enable remote arm/disarm from the Security Center**